pyrmont/articles.inqk.net/src/_posts/2020-09-19-how-to-use-pegs-in-janet.md

 There's quite a bit going on here so let's look at each rule in turn.

-1. We've replaced our call to `drop` with a call to `replace`.
-This will pop the captures matched by `(* :open-tag :value :close-tag)` but instead of dropping them, will pass them to the function `struct`.
+1. We've added a call to `replace`.
+This will pass the values captured to the function `struct`.
 We'll see why in a second.

 2. Next, in `:open-tag`, we're pushing the value `:tag` onto the capture stack using `constant`.
 Because the call to `constant` is part of the sequence in